Potassium (K) in Urine Test

 Potassium levels can be affected by how the kidneys are working, the blood pH, and the amount of potassium you eat.
 The hormone levels in your body, severe vomiting, and taking certain medicines such as diuretics and potassium supplements can also affect the levels.
 Certain cancer treatments that destroy cancer cells can also raise potassium levels.

 A potassium level that is too high or too low can be serious.
-Abnormal levels may cause symptoms such as muscle cramps or weakness, nausea, diarrhea, or frequent urination.
+Abnormal levels in the blood may cause symptoms such as muscle cramps or weakness, nausea, diarrhea, or frequent urination.
 Other symptoms may include dehydration, low blood pressure, confusion, irritability, paralysis, and changes in heart rhythm.

 Why It Is Done